jeromelebel/MongoHub-Mac/README.markdown

     - Fix for adding a database with more than one server connected (the database was created on all servers)
     - Fix for adding a collection with more than one server connected (the collection was created on all servers)
     - Adding contextual menu in the main window
+    - Display glitch fixed in the connection window

 ** Beta **

 ## History

+** 2.7 beta 10 - august 27, 2014 **

+    - Display glitch fixed in the connection window

 ** 2.7 beta 9 - august 26, 2014 **